VACLab/Co-op/README.md

 # Co-op

-Co-op is a python library consists of a set of measures and operators that can compute counterfactual subsets of input dataset for designing and implementing visualization systems.
+Co-op is a python library consists of a set of measures (./src/measures) and operators (./src/operators) that can compute counterfactual subsets of input dataset for designing and implementing visualization systems.

 See the paper for more details about the subset computation theory, operator-based model, measures, and operators.

-Still NOT uploaded to PYPI currently to meet the anonymity requirements, will upload it after the review cycle.

 Import packages directly if you want to use it.
 Import operators package only if you've implemented your own measures.

-A JavaScript implementation of Co-op is attached in the folder ./JavaScript as well.
+A JavaScript implementation of Co-op is attached in the folder ./utils/JavaScript as well.

 ## Usage